mcintyre321/OneOf/README.md

 > Install-Package OneOf.SourceGenerator

-and then to use it, create a partial class inheriting from OneOfBase with a `[GenerateOneOf]` attribute:
+and then define a stub like so:

 ```csharp
 [GenerateOneOf]